 March 20, 1950 — March 13, 2022

-William Hurt, the authoritative actor who won an Academy Award for Kiss Of The Spider Woman and landed nominations for Children Of A Lesser God, Broadcast News, and A History Of Violence, has died.
-The news comes from a statement shared by his family (via Deadline), which says simply that Hurt died “peacefully, among family, of natural causes” today.
+William Hurt, the authoritative actor who won an Academy Award for Kiss Of The Spider Woman and landed nominations for Children Of A Lesser God, Broadcast News, and A History Of Violence, died on March 13.
+The news came from a statement shared by his family (via Deadline), which says simply that Hurt died “peacefully, among family, of natural causes.”
 No specific cause of death has been given, but he reportedly had undergone treatment for prostate cancer in 2018.
 Hurt was 71.

-Taylor Hawkins, who served for 25 years as the legendary drummer for rock band Foo Fighters, has died.
+Taylor Hawkins, who served for 25 years as the legendary drummer for rock band Foo Fighters, died on March 25.
 The band released a statement, announcing his “tragic and untimely loss.”
 No cause of death has been revealed.
 Hawkins was 50.

 In addition to his drumming, Hawkins was also a deeply involved member of Foo Fighters, period, sharing songwriting duties, taking on vocals, and becoming a huge part of the group’s identity throughout his long tenure with it.
 He is, in other words, a huge part of how the band transformed from a Grohl solo project into a cohesive and hugely influential rock band—even beyond being a man talented enough for Grohl to cede custody of the drum part on “Everlong” to him.
 [William Hughes]